kirgw/kgwp-user-gen-imp/README.md

 ## Description

 Easily generate and/or import user data on your site.
 Useful for testing or migration.
 The plugin started as a class separated from KG WP User Data Display plugin and developed further.

+Still in work, currently "beta".

 ## Features